 Similar to employer eligibility, there are several operational requirements for employees to successfully effectuate enrollment in a health plan through the SHOP once they have been determined eligible.
-The employee will receive notification that his or her employer registered for the HealthSource RI SHOP and that the employee (and any dependents) is eligible for coverage.
+The employee will receive notification that their employer registered for the HealthSource RI SHOP and that the employee (and any dependents) is eligible for coverage.
 Employees must then:

 - 1. Create an account;

 - 2. Review Membership information;

 - 3. Select a health plan;

 - 4. If applicable, select a dental plan (or choose not to enroll in a dental plan);

+- 5. Optionally select a PCP for health plan chosen; and

+- 6. Provide an electronic signature

-383 RIGL § 28-5-7(1)(ii)
+384 RIGL § 28-5-7(1)(ii)

-384 45 CFR §155.705(b)(10)
+^{385 45} CFR §155.705(b)(10)